MelodiaDev/dshw1/README.md

 ============

 * Homework 1 (a text editor) of Data Structure Practice course.
-* Inspired by Vim and designed to be like Vim, but aimed to be a new editor.
+* The project is inspired by Vim and designed to be like Vim, but aimed to be a new editor.

 Licensing
 =========